Library

 Lao She

 This book is included in the novels "Slough" and "Cremation".
 "Sloughing" was written in Wuhan in 1938 and was not completed.
 Published in "Resistance to the End" from February 1938 to March 1939, from the 4th issue to the 13th and 14th combined issues, the 16th to 19th issues, and the 21st and 22nd issues combined to the 23rd issue.
 "Cremation" was written in Chongqing in 1943.
 Published in "Literary Pioneer" Volume 4, Issues 1 to 6, from January to June 1944.
 First published by Chenguang Publishing Company in May 1944.
-"The Cremation" is suitable for literature lovers to read.
+"Slaughter and Cremation" is suitable for literature lovers to read.

 Teahouse